1. Frida Shine

 1986

-On May 14, 1986 Frida attended the UK premiere of the musical "Chess".
+On May 14, 1986 Frida attended the UK premiere of the musical "Chess" in London.

 1987

 The Swedish pop group Ratata invited Anni-Frid to participate on one of the tracks for their new album "Mellan dröm och verklighet" (Between dream and reality).
 Anni-Frid accepted the invitation and Swedish and English versions of the song "Så länge vi har varann" were recorded.
-The song became a big hit in Sweden and can be still heard on the radio.
-The English version of the song was released as a B-side of the SP "Vem är han".
-The gold remix of the song "Vem är han" was released as a maxi single and parts of "Så länge vi har varann" featuring Frida can be heard there as well.
+The single was released on January 20th, 1987 and it became a big hit in Sweden.

 Klinga mina klockor

-In the Autumn of 1987 Frida participated in the recording session for the title song for Benny Andersson's new LP.
+In autumn 1987 Frida participated in the recording session for the title song for Benny Andersson's new LP.
 Benny invited 21 female Swedish singers for this session in Berwaldhallen in Stockholm.

 1988